Skip advert

 Advertisement - Article continues below

-Without the air suspension, and fitted with 20-inch alloy wheels, the E-Class felt a little fidgety over rough roads, but fine over smoother surfaces.
-If comfort is the priority, which we’d suspect is the case in a premium executive model, we’d recommend springing for the air suspension, or speccing smaller alloy wheels which should make the ride smoother.
+When fitted with 20-inch wheels on standard suspension, the E-Class felt a little fidgety over rougher roads – we suspect smaller 18 or 19-inch wheels would take the edge off somewhat.
+If comfort is the priority, which we’d suspect is the case in a premium executive model, we’d recommend springing for the air suspension.

 On tighter roads with multiple corners, the E-Class isn’t as balanced or poised as the 5 Series, but that’s never been its goal.
 The steering still felt well-weighted and accurate and body roll was kept to a minimum.
 This was all even more impressive given our test car’s 21-inch alloy wheels.